SkepticMystic/graph-analysis/README.md

 ### Co-Citations

-Co-Citations counts the number of time two notes are cited together in the same note.
-It gives extra weight when the two notes are cited close together.
+Co-Citations counts the number of time two notes are cited together in the same note and gives extra weight when the two notes are cited close together.

+Think of co-citations as a **2nd-order backlinks** panel: Instead of showing _where_ something is cited, it shows _why_, or with _whom_ or _what_ it is cited!

 For example, if `[[C]]` has `[[A]] and [[B]]` in its content, then `[[A]]` and `[[B]]` will each have a co-citation of one.

-Think of co-citations as a 2nd-order backlinks panel: Instead of showing _where_ something is cited, it shows _why_, or with _whom_ or _what_ it is cited!

 Each note with co-citations > 0 is given a drop down menu.
 Inside each drop down, you can see which note co-cites those two notes, and the sentence in which